This article covers how to understand survey results and the different reports available.

 The factor score displays three numbers: favorable, neutral, and unfavorable.

-- Favorable: the percentage of participants who selected ‘agree’ or ‘strongly agree,’ displayed in dark blue
+- Favorable: the percentage of participants who selected ‘agree’ or ‘strongly agree,’ displayed in green

 - Neutral: the percentage who selected ‘neither agree nor disagree,’ displayed in gray